 Who We Are

-Dr. Winton Felt founded Asset Management Systems (AMS) in 1988.
-During the following years, Asset Management Systems created a publication called Value Indicator, managed investment portfolios, and through the efforts of Dr. Felt, tested the profitability of more than 50,000 investment strategies.
+Dr. Winton Felt founded Asset Management Systems (AMS).
+Asset Management Systems created a publication called Value Indicator, managed investment portfolios, and through the efforts of Dr. Felt, tested the profitability of more than 50,000 investment strategies.
 This system testing involved complex multivariate analysis using real data spanning many years and a wide range of market environments.
 The project usually required 8 to 16 hours a day and continued for 3 years.
 The goal of this research was to find investment disciplines (systems) that could consistently outperform a buy and hold approach by at least 20% a year.
 AMS also conducted investment strategy seminars and tutorials for investors and brokers.

 Research and the evidence of trading activity in a real account convinced us that obtaining consistent returns of well over 40% a year was attainable (without the use of leverage) if a person implemented a good well-disciplined investment strategy.
 However, in the process of teaching others some of the principles of effective trading, it became clear that most people do not know how to time their purchases correctly, what constitutes a sell signal, or how to determine where to place effective stop-losses.
 Also, most did not know how to find good investment candidates.